Coupled Model Intercomparison Project

 In climatology, the Coupled Model Intercomparison Project (CMIP) is a collaborative framework designed to improve knowledge of climate change.
 It was organized in 1995 by the Working Group on Coupled Modelling (WGCM) of the World Climate Research Programme (WCRP).
 It is developed in phases to foster the climate model improvements but also to support national and international assessments of climate change.
 A related project is the Atmospheric Model Intercomparison Project (AMIP) for global coupled ocean-atmosphere general circulation models (GCMs).

-Coupled models are computer-based models of the Earth's climate, in which different parts (such as atmosphere, oceans, land, ice) are "coupled" together, and interact in simulations.
+Coupled models are computer-based models of the Earth's climate, in which models of different subsystems (such as the atmosphere, oceans, land, ice) are "coupled" together, and interact in simulations.

 CMIP phases

 The Program for Climate Model Diagnosis and Intercomparison (PCMDI) at Lawrence Livermore National Laboratory has been supporting the several CMIP phases by helping WGCM to determine the scope of the project, by maintaining the project's data base and by participating in data analysis.
 CMIP has received model output from the pre-industrial climate simulations ("control runs") and 1% per year increasing-CO_{2} simulations of about 30 coupled GCMs.
-More recent phases of the project, including 20th Century Climate in Coupled Models (20C3M), include more realistic scenarios of climate forcing for both historical, paleoclimate and future scenarios.
+Some phases of the project, including 20th Century Climate in Coupled Models (20C3M), include more realistic scenarios of climate forcing for both historical, paleoclimate and future scenarios.